 I’ve always made my slipcovers in natural or creamy white as a way to give my small living space a bigger, brighter feel.
-Even when I make new covers to replace the old ones, I stick with this cream cotton-poly canvas, natural denim or off-white linen.
+Even when I make new covers to replace the old ones, I stick with cotton canvas, natural denim or off-white linen.

 This has been my decorating style for a long time.
 It’s hard to imagine slipcovering my furniture in a darker color and loving it as much as my favorite pale neutrals.